 Next, you’ll want to check the belts and hoses.
 These play an essential role in the cooling system, carrying the coolant throughout the engine.
 Hoses can have cracks or get clogged.
 Sometimes, you will see shiny points on the belts.
 These are signs of heat stress.
 If you spot these problems, it’s time to replace them.

 During the summer, there are a few signs to look out for.
-First, you might notice that the air blowing from your air conditioner might be cool but not cold enough.
+First, you might notice that the air blowing from your air conditioner might be cool but not cold enough, or even hot.
 This can indicate that the compressor clutch is no longer working properly or you may need more refrigerant.
 It’s also important to monitor any strange smells.
 An issue with the filter can cause an odd scent.
 If you are experiencing any of these symptoms, it’s best to consult with an experienced mechanic.
 They can diagnose and fix the problem.

 During the summer, the higher temperatures will increase the air pressure inside the tires.
 This can cause the wear to become uneven.
 As a result, you’ll need to check the PSI when you are filling them up.
 Most tires will need to be kept at 35 PSI, but you should consult your vehicles user manual for the proper PSI for your tires.